Causes

 Sexually acquired proctitis is commonly caused by:

-• Chlamydia trachomatis (including lymphogranuloma venereum or LGV)
+• Chlamydia trachomatis (including LGV)

 • Neisseria gonorrhoeae